 Little did my Nana know, she planted the seed that grew into my first professional venture as an artist - over 10 years painting murals in restaurants and homes across the Pittsburgh area.
 I was an entirely self-taught artist until the age of 28 when I decided to pursue a degree in art history at Slippery Rock University.
 It was there that a professor suggested I apply to study in Slovakia at the Bratislava Fine Arts Academy.
 It was exactly what my art needed.

 In order to save money for traveling, I painted all my friends and family wine glasses for Christmas.
 They loved them, and wanted to buy more for their friends and family.
 After I left for Slovakia, my attention turned away from painting glassware for a while and back to painting on canvases.

 What I learned in my time there can never be expressed in words, only on the canvas.
 My work improved dramatically; my artistic style was forged in a place where the language barrier limited my means of self expression to my art.

 When I got back to the states, I continued to pour myself into my art.
 I also picked up my glassware production where I'd left it.
 I quickly discovered that selling wine glasses fed my wine fund, and Amanda Lee Glassware was formed.

-Five years and 50,000 glasses later, here I am.
-The success of my glassware studio has given me the opportunity to put my artwork in the hands - and at the lips - of thousands of people in my home city and across the country.
+Five years and over 100,000 glasses later, here I am.
+The success of my glassware studio has given me the opportunity to put my artwork in the hands - and at the lips - of thousands of people in my home city and across the country and now world.
 Thank you all for your support, I can't wait to find out where my art leads me next.